LATIN AMERICAN HERITAGE MONTH

 Yana takes off

 Yana launched in early 2020.
+It was only available in Spanish until 2023, when it launched in English for the first time.
 The app enables users to initiate a CBT-based interaction via a chatbox.
 Based on your input, Yana provides guidance on identifying and navigating your experience, no matter what it is.

 By 2021 the app started to gain popularity across social platforms, particularly among teenagers and young adults.